Visualizing microfluidics

 Raman microscopy

-Poonoosamy et al. combined this imaging technique with a flow-through microreactor to study mineral dissolution and secondary precipitation under dynamic flow.
-This integration enabled direct, 3D observation of surface changes in porous and fractured media [5].
-Ozeki et al. further advanced the method by developing a multicolor stimulated Raman scattering (SRS) system using tunable fiber lasers, enabling rapid, multiplexed imaging of live samples without labeling (Figure 3) [6].
+Ozeki et al. advanced the method by developing a multicolor stimulated Raman scattering (SRS) system with tunable fiber lasers.
+This system enabled fast, multiplexed imaging of live samples without labeling (Figure 3) [6].

 Surface plasmon resonance (SPR)